zneb97/DSA-17/DP/day01/README.md

 ## Resources

 The MIT lecture series covers both the text-justification and matrix-parenthesization problems we covered today in class: [MIT DP lecture 2](https://youtu.be/ENyox7kNKeY).
-We recommend at some point watching through the entire 4-video series, but the text-justification starts at [17:04](https://youtu.be/ENyox7kNKeY?t=17m4s) The parenthesization problem is presented in [lecture 3](https://youtu.be/ocZMDMZwhCY?t=2m50s).
-The corresponding lecture notes are in the course google drive.
+We recommend at some point watching through the entire 4-video series, but the text-justification starts at [17:04](https://youtu.be/ENyox7kNKeY?t=17m4s) The corresponding lecture notes are in the course google drive.

 ## Testing